alombarte/docs/dart/README.md

 ### Creating a Dart server app

-After installing the Dart SDK, use the `dart` command to create a new server app:
+After [installing](https://dart.dev/get-dart) the Dart SDK, version 2.14 or later, use the `dart` command to create a new server app:

 ```shell
 $ dart create -t server-shelf myserver